TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/pico2-manual.md

 [ PC Info ] [  Adm PS  ] [ Taskbar 2 ] [VolDwn  Enter]       [M4 M22] [M5 M23] [M6 M24] [V-][ Ret ] [D-A]
          Caps          Num         Scroll                            C        N        S

-Keys M, S, T 1-24 in Layouts 1, 3, and 4, can have descriptive and easily changeable, 5-character-maximum-length labels.
-All custom label definition files are saved on the SDCard, and accessed indirectly through the content of three files LabelM, LabelS, and LabelT, which contain the path i.e. /folder/filename of the file that has the custom key labels.
-By default these files are named label1, label2, and label3.
+Keys M, S, T 1-24 in Layouts 1, 3, and 4, can have descriptive and easily changeable, 5-character-maximum labels.
+The custom label definition files are saved on the SDCard or Flash, through the content in files LabelM, LabelS, LabelT, which contains the /folder/filename of the file that has the custom key labels.
+By default these are files label1, label2, label3.
 Refer to the manual section (K) for more details.

 [Cut][Copy][Paste][Delete][Enter] are 8 keys - Layout 1 has one group of 3 (+2) keys and Layouts 3 and 4 another
 group of 3 (+2) keys - that can be each assigned from 54 options: